 Three-year accelerated program

-Five-year accelerated (B.A./M.A.) program in conjunction with the International Peace and Conflict Resolution Program.
+Four-and-a-half-year accelerated (B.A./M.A.) program in conjunction with the International Peace and Conflict Resolution Program.

 The International Studies program also offers a minor in International Studies.